 In many cases where a patient is overweight, there is excess tissue in the neck area that blocks the airways.
 Often, weight loss will improve or eliminate the symptoms of sleep apnea.

 This method is recommended for those patients who are overweight and physically able to engage in a weight management program.
 However, this approach may not work for patients with naturally narrow airway passages.

-Positional therapy may involve the wearing of a device around the waist to keep the patient from rolling onto their back.
+Positional therapy may involve wearing a device around the waist to keep the patient from rolling onto their back.
 Clinical studies have found that positional therapy is an effective form of treatment.

 Behavioral changes, like quitting smoking or not drinking alcohol, often improve the symptoms of sleep apnea.
 Alcohol relaxes the throat muscles that cause the airways to become blocked or collapsed.

-If a patient suffers from allergies, sometimes the taking of a decongestant an hour or so before bed will improve breathing through the nose.
+If a patient suffers from allergies, sometimes taking a decongestant an hour or so before bed will improve breathing through the nose.

-If you would like a consultation regarding the alternative treatments to sleep apnea for you or for a member of your family, then please contact the oral healthcare professionals at R. Boyd Gilleland DDS, located in Port Charlotte, where new patients are always welcome.
+If you would like a consultation regarding the alternative treatments to sleep apnea for you or your family member, please contact the oral healthcare professionals at R. Boyd Gilleland DDS, located in Port Charlotte, where new patients are always welcome.

-R. Boyd Gilleland DDS is trusted and highly recommended in the alternative treatments to sleep apnea, as well as other treatments and procedures in general and restorative dentistry.
+R. Boyd Gilleland DDS is trusted and highly recommended in the alternative treatments to sleep apnea and other treatments and procedures in general and restorative dentistry.